 Staff will not lend or have any duplicate keys made of any school key.
 Staff will make sure all doors are locked when they enter or leave the building other than regular school hours and are responsible for setting the security system after hours.
 Staff members are responsible at all times for all keys issued to them and must keep their keys in a secure location or on the employee's person.
-Each classroom teacher must check that the doors and windows in his or her room are closed and locked at the end of the school day.
+Under no circumstances are staff to loan keys to students or anyone not employed by AHPS.
+Each classroom teacher must check that the doors in his or her room are closed and locked at the end of the school day.
 Staff must report lost or stolen keys to the building principal immediately.